-Email blacklists are an essential tool for fighting spam and other types of unwanted emails, but they can also be a source of frustration for legitimate email senders who may be unfairly blocked.
-To avoid being blacklisted, email senders should follow best practices for email marketing, such as obtaining permission from recipients before sending marketing emails and ensuring that their emails include a clear and easy-to-use unsubscribe link.
+But sometimes, legitimate email senders suffer unfair blacklisting, which can be frustrating.
+To avoid email blacklisting, website owners should follow best practices for email marketing, such as obtaining permission from recipients before sending marketing emails and ensuring that their emails include a clear and easy-to-use unsubscribe link.

 What is an Email Blacklist?